Snorkeling Dry Tortugas National Park – Explore All Four Spots

 The fort itself was built in the 1800s to protect the waters into Florida but quickly became obsolete.
 Still, at one point there were over 1000 troops stationed on this tiny 16 acre plot of land.

 Later the fort became well known as a prison, once holding Dr. Samuel Mudd, the doctor of John Wilkes Booth.
-The picture out the window on the right is from Mudd's cell.
+The picture out the window below is from Mudd’s cell.
 The fort was abandoned in the late 1800s and was taken up by pirates at times.